HOLIDAY SALE

 Stay regulated with Rescue whenever your system starts to spike.

-NuCalm Plan for Travel
+NuCalm Daily Plan for Travelers

-Morning: If you wake up feeling tired - get back in bed and do a PowerNap or a Rescue to wake up feeling refreshed and energized.
+Morning: If you wake up feeling tired - get back in bed and do a PowerNap or a Rescue 20 to wake up feeling refreshed and energized.

 Anytime: Listen to Focus to prime your mindset and increase your mental clarity.

 Afternoon: Restore and recalibrate by doing Rescue to recover and restore.
+Follow up your Rescue with an Ignite track

 Pre-flight: Do Rescue or PowerNap to reset your mind and body.